2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Allied Health majors at WSU take out an average of $17,819 in student loans while working on their Bachelor's Degree.

-With a ranking of #6, Pima Medical Institute - Tucson did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
+Pima Medical Institute - Tucson came in at #6 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Trade Schools ranking.
 PMI Tucson is a small private for-profit school located in the large city of Tucson.

 Women make up 74% of the allied health majors at the school.